Hello, in this post you will have a quick guide to the Maternity Benefit Act. We will cover the following:

 - Women employed in any establishment, whether directly or through any agency are eligible to claim maternity benefits

-- The employee should have worked for her employer at least 80 days in the last 12 months
+- The employee should have worked for her employer for at least 80 days in the last 12 months

 - A woman could request her employer to assign her light work to avail maternity benefits.
 This request should be made at least before 10 weeks of her date of expected delivery.